-Student may appeal any aspect of the application of this policy by sending a written statement of the basis for the appeal to the appropriate Chair or Assistant Chair of the Department of Nursing, within ten (10) business days after the action that is being appealed.
+Student may appeal any aspect of the application of this policy by sending a written statement of the basis for the appeal to the Chair of the Department of Nursing, within 10 business days after the action that is being appealed.
 The student's written appeal shall succinctly set forth the basis for the appeal, with supporting documentation, as appropriate.